-My creamy and incredibly tasty 4 Ingredient Potato Soup is the easiest comfort food soup you’ll ever make!
+This Easy Potato Soup is creamy and delicious.
+The easiest comfort food soup you’ll ever make with only 4 ingredients needed!
 This luscious, delectable soup will have your family thinking it’s been simmering all day – but it only takes 30 minutes to cook!

 When the weather starts to get chilly, all I want is a delicious, comforting soup.
 This creamy, warm potato soup is full of mouthwateringly delicious ingredients that are sure to warm you up inside!

-Creamy potatoes are blended with onion, butter, and milk – top it with cheese, bacon, and green onions - and dinner is served!
+With only four ingredients, creamy potatoes are blended with onion, butter, and milk – optionally topped with cheese, bacon, and green onions - and dinner is served!

 ❤️ Why You'll Love This Recipe!

-Full of Classic Flavor!
+- Full of Classic Flavor!
 Who doesn’t love twice-baked potatoes or loaded potato skins?
-This recipe has all those classic savory flavors without any of the fuss!
+This recipe has all those classic savory flavors without any fuss!

-- Butter – You’ll divide this butter into two portions – 1 tablespoon that’ll be used to sauté the onions and then 5 tablespoons to be added to the soup!
+- Butter – 6 tablespoons of butter.
+You’ll divide this butter into two portions – 1 tablespoon that’ll be used to sauté the onions and then 5 tablespoons to be added to the soup!

-- Onion – Here you can use white or yellow onion – whatever you prefer!
+- Onion – 1 small onion.
+Here, you can use white or yellow onion – whatever you prefer!
 It needs to be finely diced for the soup.

-- Russet Potatoes – Russets are the classic potato to use for this dish!
+- Russet Potatoes – 3 pounds of potatoes.
+Russets are the classic potato to use for this dish!
 These should be peeled, rinsed, and diced into 1-inch pieces.
 (See Tips & Recipe Notes)

 - Water – Just enough to cover the diced potatoes with 1 inch over as they boil for the soup.